stevanapter/hypertree/README.md

 - Condense Z planes

 In a future version of Hypertree we will support "super-cells" containing multiple z values by condensing selected planes of the pivot cube.

+- Incremental updates

+Updates to T trigger total recalculation of the hypertree.
+But for some aggregation functions a in A we can imagine supplying b in B which avoid recalculation from the leaves.
+For example, if a = sum x, then b would calculate the quantity to increment or decrement from each aggregation of x and apply it selectively.

+- Functional generalization of drilldown

+For example, select precalculated "totals" from auxiliary subtables to avoid recalculation of non-updating tables.

 - Static rollups